 The full survey is a planned annual event; however, a given teacher is asked to complete this survey only once during this grant period.
-Starting in spring 2020, if a teacher has completed the full Teacher Survey, he or she will be asked to complete the short UPDATE: Teacher Survey (see Appendix G).
-The update focuses on the use (or planned use) of activities in the Data Activities Portfolio in the classroom; teacher level outcomes and their perceptions about (their) student outcomes.
-The update has been rolled out to coincide with the 2020-2021 program year.
-Teachers access it through a SurveyMonkey link with an estimated 6-minute completion time (time to complete is also incorporated into the agenda).
+Starting in spring 2020, if a teacher had completed the full Teacher Survey, he or she is asked to complete the short Update: Teacher Survey (see Appendix I).
+The update focuses on the use (or planned use) of activities in the Data Activities Portfolio in the classroom; teacher-level outcomes and their perceptions about (their) student outcomes.
+The update has been rolled out to coincide with the 2019-2020 program year and to continue during subsequent program years.
+(There is also a Spanish language version.)
+Teachers access it through a SurveyMonkey link with an estimated 6-minute completion time.
+Time to complete this update is also incorporated into the agenda.